It’s common on social media to see a gorgeous image from the past with people sighing over it saying how much happier life was back then.

 Photos may give us some clues about a person’s life, such as social class.
 But what the photo can tell us about the quality of that life and its joys and sorrows is much more limited.

 A similar principle applies to current photos.
 Sites like Instagram are awash in photos of people having fun and doing awesome things.
-While scrolling through these photos, you may be feeling a mix of emotions, from longing to envy to FOMO (fear of missing out).
+While scrolling through these photos, you may feel a mix of emotions, from longing to envy to FOMO (fear of missing out).

-You may also be making assumptions about the people in the photos.
+Maybe you also make assumptions about the people in the photos.
 A woman appears in one of these images smiling at a party.
 She’s holding a drink up, as if she’s toasting the camera.
-Clearly, she’s happy, right?
+Clearly, she’s happy?
 Popular?
 Well-liked?

 Maybe yes to all of those things.
 Or, maybe no. It could be she feels alone while surrounded by people.
 She may be enduring some private misery.
-Even people going through dark times often smile at a camera, because it’s the expected thing to do.
-What does a fleeting smile tell us anyway?
+Even people going through a terrible time often smile at a camera, because it’s the expected thing to do.
+What does a fleeting smile really tell us?